 As the current year gets ready to give way to a brand new year, there is joy, happiness, excitement, and festive spirit all around.
 If you are planning to fly abroad to celebrate this day, STOP!
 Think about your own beautiful country and the different ways New Year is celebrated.
 Why travel abroad when you have not yet explored your own country?

 India is a vast and highly diverse country celebrating this momentous day differently.
 This is the perfect time to bid adieu to the old year and ring in the new one with positive energy and enthusiasm.
 If you wish to celebrate this day differently, know more about the divergent ways New Year is celebrated in India.
 Plan a trip to any of these destinations and enjoy festivities unique to these places.

 Ugadi refers to the starting of age, celebrated in Karnataka and Andhra Pradesh comes in the month of March-April, the date may vary as per the Hindu Calendar.
-It is the beginning of the Chaitra month as people wear new clothes on this day, visit relatives, and it’s the beginning of Hindu lunisolar calendar.
-Sweets and pachidi (sweet syrup) are prepared with raw mangoes, neem leaves are offered while having Ugadi meal.
+It is the beginning of Chaitra month as people wear new clothes on this day and visit relatives, and it’s the beginning of the Hindu lunisolar calendar.
+Sweets and pachidi (sweet syrup) are prepared with raw mangoes, and neem leaves are offered while having a Ugadi meal.

-It generally takes place on the same day as Ugadi and it is celebrated by hoisting the green and yellow flags and it is also known by the name Gudi.
-This day refers to the victory of the Chhatrapati Shivaji Maharaj over the enemies along with the celebration of Shalivahan’s victory.
+It generally takes place on the same day as Ugadi and is celebrated by hoisting the green and yellow flags.
+It is also known by the name Gudi.
+This day refers to the victory of the Chhatrapati Shivaji Maharaj over the enemies, along with the celebration of Shalivahan’s victory.

-It is also termed as the harvest festival of Punjab and it generally falls on 13th or 14th April and this year it falls on 14th of April.
-It is celebrated by the Sikhs as it also denotes the establishment of the Khalsa by Guru Gobind Singh.
-People celebrate this festival by performing a dance to traditional music.
+It is also termed the Punjab harvest festival, generally on the 13th or 14th of April.
+The Sikhs celebrate it as it denotes the Khalsa establishment by Guru Gobind Singh.
+People celebrate this festival by dancing to traditional music.